quanpower/Scrap-data-from-finanse.wp.pl/README.md

 - fix the code to make it reusable and clear.
 The scraper should be easily adapted to be used on other financial websites.
 - translate comments to english
 - add the code done with sentdex pattern recognition series and adapt it to this data.
-- GUI
+- enchance GUI - add some parameters to allow some changes in graphs.
 - ...

 I'd be happy to cooperate on this project.
+PM me if you're interested.